|

 U3A, Civic Societies, church groups, political groups, etc. - libraries have lists or

-databases showing societies and contacts.
+websites showing societies and contacts.

 -

-Seek publicity in the local press (we can supply a press
+Seek publicity in the local press.

 -